JarateKing/jarconfig/README.md

 ### Cfg folder install

 Install jarconfig into the cfg folder and avoiding the custom folder.
+This can help with load times, but can be harder to maintain.

 1. Download zip file
 2. Make a backup of tf2's cfg folder